 One World Classroom

 Connecting students in all grades with local and global partners in education and social change is an exciting and essential part of a Phoenix education.
-Only part of a Phoenix education takes place on school grounds.
-We are on the go to wherever there are interesting and useful bits of knowledge to add to our growing collection.
-We take some field trips by car, but we also take advantage of public transit and get around on our feet too.
+Only part of a Phoenix education takes place in school.
+We are on the go whenever the opportunity arises to learn in the field.
+We take some trips by car, but we also take advantage of public transit and get around on our feet too.
 Our Upper School students experience one, farther afield, special Travel-Study Trip as part of their experience at Phoenix.
-The world is just as much a part of the Phoenix education as the school building and often has more to teach than can be learned by staying in one place.
+The world is just as much a part of a Phoenix education as the school building, and often has more to teach than can be learned by staying in one place.

 Local Lower and Upper School “Classrooms”